 Anat Baniel, best-selling author of Move Into Life and Kids Beyond Limits, is the creator of the Anat Baniel Method™, a powerful practice that takes advantage of the brain’s ability to change itself at any age to heal both body and mind.

 Andrea Davis is an intuitive facilitator of Family Constellation Work.
 She has shared this work extensively at Spirit Rock Meditation Center and InsightLA, and consults nationwide with dharma teachers, psychotherapists, and medical doctors.
 She is also a certified teacher of Gabrielle Roth 5Rhythms.

-Andrea Junan is a licensed psychotherapist and has a Ph.D. in Dance/Movement Therapy.
-She is fascinated by the journey of becoming an attuned skillful inhabitant of a human body.
-Her embodiment approach is channeled through bodywork, yoga, dance, psychotherapy, meditation, through professional trainings, academic programs, and constant dedicated practice.
+Andrea Juhan is a licensed psychotherapist and has a PhD in Dance/Movement Therapy.
+She is fascinated by the journey of becoming an attuned, skillful inhabitant of a human body.
+Her embodiment approach is channeled through bodywork, yoga, dance, psychotherapy, and meditation, as well as through professional training, academic programs, and constant dedicated practice.